 I've told you before about the antioxidant and anti-inflammatory benefits in the real extra virgin olive oil (and what disease isn't linked to inflammation?!):

 You can't just assume that any old olive oil off the shelf in your grocery store will have health benefits.
 Most companies cut it with cheaper heart-killer vegetable oils to save money, so not only is it not beneficial, but it's bad for your health — shocking isn't it?
 (Know Your Olive Oil Source: Popular Companies Sued for Deceptive Labels.)
 Store-bought oils are like fast food hamburgers — the oils (like the meat) are pooled all together from dozens, even hundreds of farms with unknown quality or growing practices, then it's refined and deodorized so it has a consistent, blah taste.
-Olea organic EVOO is a single estate oil, and you know it's organically grown and cultivated, with proper pruning, picking, pressing, and storage — these are all critical factors for nutrition and taste.
-It's not likely that I'll be in Greece anytime soon to verify all of this, but Karl is a friend I trust and he visits often.
-In fact Karl's son Jake, and another employee, Ryan, were just there in February and got a full tour.
+This organic EVOO is a single estate oil, and you know it's organically grown and cultivated, with proper pruning, picking, pressing, and storage — these are all critical factors for nutrition and taste.

 Could REAL Olive Oil Help Fight Cancer?